 - I like the size of the slots and the way the batteries have room to breathe

 - I like that the charging current can be automatic or changed manually (except for NiMH)

 On the reverse side;

 - I’m NOT fond of the enormous power “brick”, like you’d find on a laptop computer

 - I’m NOT fond of the “nominal” ending voltage of 4.20 for lithium batteries

 - Even though I LIKE the size of the slots… I’m NOT terribly fond of the overall size of the unit, which when combined with the power cord, requires a large amount of desk real estate to operate (this is obviously a “give and take”)

-So, if the Adeaska SQ4 Plus, appeals to YOU, then I recommend you click here!
+So, if the Adeaska SQ4 Plus appeals to YOU, then I recommend you check out the Adeaska product page at Banggood by clicking here!